 - Obtain the specified score on the college-administered entrance examination.
 Score requirements for admission can be obtained from the admissions office.

 - Submit a minimum SAT I combined score of 830.

 - Submit a minimum ACT Assessment composite score of 17.

-- Provide evidence of completion of a bachelor's degree from an accredited institution with a minimum cumulative grade point average of 2.00.
+- Provide evidence of completion of a high school diploma with a minimum cumulative grade point average of 2.00.